netdata/blog/content/posts/agile-team-cmocka-foss.md

 This moves beyond using Swagger as a tool to document our API for humans to read, and starts building a model of our API that is detailed enough to verify automatically.

+> What's all this fuzziness and swagger about?
+Certainly not warm sweaters and arrogant engineers.
+> [Swagger](https://swagger.io/) is software for documenting developer application programming interfaces (APIs).
+And
+> fuzing is the process of feeding a program invalid or unexpected data to see how it responds.

 We then analysed what happens in the current code when we fuzz the API, and compared it to a Netdata streaming configuration, to check for any relevant differences.
 We set up a [test configuration](https://github.com/netdata/netdata/issues/7229) to try out the fuzzer.